matiboux/KeyGen-Lib/README.md

 The API get its parameters from GET or POST methods, and return a JSON response.
 The input parameters are:
- - "numeric" or "num" (boolean) (default: true) / If true, the keygen could can contain numeric characters?
+ - "numeric" or "num" (boolean) (default: true) / If true, the keygen could can contain numeric characters.
- - "lowercase" or "low" (boolean) (default: true) / If true, the keygen could can contain lowercase characters?
+ - "lowercase" or "low" (boolean) (default: true) / If true, the keygen could can contain lowercase characters.
- - "uppercase" or "upp" (boolean) (default: true) / If true, the keygen could can contain uppercase characters?
+ - "uppercase" or "upp" (boolean) (default: true) / If true, the keygen could can contain uppercase characters.
  - "special" or "spe" (boolean) (default: false) / If true, the keygen could can contain special characters.
  - "length" or "len" (boolean) (default: 12) / Define the keygen length.
- - "redundancy" or "red" (boolean) (default: true) / If true, characters can appear multiple times in the keygen?
+ - "redundancy" or "red" (boolean) (default: true) / If true, characters can appear multiple times in the keygen.

 The JSON response contains:
  - "error": Indicate if there is an error.
 If true, "error-infos" will give context about the error.